reachjainrahul/testrepo/docs/architecture.md

 ### Virtual Machine (VM) Controller

-The Virtual Machine Controller watches `VirtualMachine` CR and forwards the updated CR object to the Converter module.
+The Virtual Machine Controller watches `VirtualMachine` CR and forwards the updated CR objects to the Converter module.

 ### Converter

-The Converter receives source CR objects from corresponding CRD controllers and converts them into matching target CRD objects, which will be consumed by Antrea Controller and NP Controller.
-Each target object has K8s Labels that matches cloud resource properties, such as Kind, Name, VPC / VNET, tags.
+The Converter receives `VirtualMachine` CRs from VM controller and converts them into `ExternalEntity` CRs, which will be consumed by Cloud Controller and NP Controller.
+Each `ExternalEntity` object has K8s Labels that matches cloud resource properties, such as Kind, Name, VPC / VNET, tags.
 It may also contain IP addresses of cloud resources when applicable.

+The Converter has two packages:

 - The source package implements the target interface which the source is intended to be converted to.
-It also contains the core converter logic, which utilizes the helper functions in target package to generate target resource and perform operations on target CRs in the API Server.
+It also contains the core converter logic, which utilizes the helper functions in target package to generate target resource and perform operations on target CRs in the API Server. `VirtualMachine` is a source object.
-- The target package defines an interface specifying information getters it needs and provides series of helper functions to populate target resource objects.
+- The target package defines an interface specifying information getters it needs and provides series of helper functions to populate target resource objects. `ExternalEntity` is a target object.

 ### Antrea Controller

-The Antrea Controller watches to the changes in Antrea NetworkPolicy, and computes the scopes, translates to appropriate Antrea internal network policy, and disperses them accordingly to Antrea CNI agent or Cloud Controller.
-In order for it to support Cloud use case, the antrea controller understands `ExternalEntity` CRD and `externalEntitySelector` fields, and use them accordingly for ANP span computation and dispersion.
+The Antrea Controller watches to the changes in Antrea NetworkPolicy, and computes the scopes, compute the address groups, translates to appropriate Antrea internal policy structs, and disperses them accordingly to Antrea CNI agent or Cloud Controller.
+In order for it to support cloud use case, the antrea controller understands `ExternalEntity` CRD and `externalEntitySelector` fields, and use them accordingly for ANP span computation and dispersion.

 ### Network Policy (NP) Controller

 The NP controller watches for the `NetworkPolicy` events from the `antrea-controller`.
-The `antrea controller` guarantees that any internal network policy and the associated CRDs are pushed to the NP controller, while the NP controller guarantees that NetworkPolicies are applied to Public Cloud VMs managed by the `cloud controller` instance.
+The `antrea-controller` guarantees that any internal network policy and the associated CRs are pushed to the NP controller, while the NP controller guarantees that NetworkPolicies are applied to Public Cloud VMs managed by the `cloud controller` instance.
 It will translate network policies into one or more cloud security groups and cloud security rules.
 The NP